The Gauss map for bielliptic Prym varieties: The family Egt

-We recall the exposition in \cite{Debarre1988}: Let $C$ be a smooth irreducible complex projective curve of genus $g+1$ that is bielliptic, i.e. admits a double cover $p:C\to E$ to an elliptic curve.
+We recall the construction of the bielliptic Prym locus, following \cite{Debarre1988}.
+Other references are \cite{Beauville1977}, \cite{Donagi1981tetragonal} and \cite{Naranjo1992BiellipticPryms}.
+Let $C$ be a smooth irreducible projective curve of genus $g+1$ that is bielliptic, i.e. admits a double cover $p:C\to E$ to an elliptic curve.
 Let $\pi:\tilde{C}\to C$ be an étale double cover.
 Let

-be the associated Prym variety, and $\Xi$ the associated principal polarization.
+be the associated Prym variety, with its principal polarization.
 Suppose that the Galois group of the composite $p\circ \pi$ is $(\ZZ/2\ZZ)^2$, then the two other intermediate quotients induce a tower of smooth projective curves